cadenlalley/neovim-config/README.md

 1. Duplicate the `.env.example` file to `.env` and fill out the required environment variables.
 2. Spin up the Kitchens API dependencies via `docker compose up`.
+3. Execute `make fixtures` which will spin up a few dummy accounts and the test-service@kitchens-app.com which can be logged into.
 3. Execute `make serve` and the API should be available on `localhost:1313`.

 ### Dependencies